-Launched in 2012, the Günter Geyer Award for Social Conscience shines the spotlight on Group companies’ commitment to supporting social causes.
-Named after the Chairman of the Wiener Städtische Versicherungsverein Managing Board, the accolade is awarded annually to three Group companies which have provided outstanding service to the community through their social activities, or those of their employees.
+Launched in 2012, the Günter Geyer Award for Social Conscience shines the spotlight on Group Companies’ commitment to supporting social causes.
+Named after the Chairman of the Wiener Städtische Versicherungsverein Managing Board, the accolade is awarded each year to three VIG Group companies which have provided outstanding service to the community through their social activities, or those of their employees.

 As in previous years, the 2019 winners stood out for their exceptional dedication to society.

 VIG Group company Vienna Osiguranje in Bosnia and Herzegovina staged its nationwide “In healthy school, healthy kids” competition for the third time.
 The goal of the initiative is to help tackle obesity and lack of exercise among children and young people, which is now a widespread problem in Bosnia and Herzegovina.
 The competition was open to all of the country’s primary schools, which could take part by submitting their ideas and plans for encouraging their pupils to lead healthier lifestyles.
 Thanks to the participation of sports and TV celebrities, as well as a dedicated Facebook page, the project has caught the public’s imagination.
 The winning schools have to use the prize money they receive to implement their plans, which this time around included planting a herb garden for making herbal teas; buying water filters to make it possible to drink water while at school; and grouping children differently for sports and physical education, in particular to take account of pupils with special needs.
 Schools also took part in a cookery show on national TV and a trip to the seaside, which proved to be among the highlights of the campaign.
 “In healthy school, healthy kids” has a different focus every year.
 Its efforts to promote a healthy lifestyle for children and young people earned Vienna Osiguranje the 2019 Gold Günter Geyer Award for Social Conscience.